 The regime was quick to cast aspersions on Netanyahu's appeal.
 Iranian Energy Minister Reza Ardakanian responded, "The prime minister of this regime [Israel] or any other person who claims to have the ability to manage water resources is aware that Iran is among the countries whose several-thousand-year record of water management has been recognized, and we can be a source for other world regions in this regard and promote methods to cope with water shortage and optimum use of water."
-His statement distorted the reality that Iran's current revolutionary regime has erased Iran's historical provenance of skilled water management and demonstrated that Iran's leadership is unwilling to accept the outside technological skill and assistance it will need to overcome its destruction of the nation's environment.
+His statement distorted the reality that Iran's revolutionary regime has erased the country's historical provenance of skilled water management and is unwilling to accept the outside technological skill and assistance it will need to overcome its destruction of the nation's environment.